WinawerLab/meg_utils/README.md

 meg_utils
 =========
-This is a set of Matlab tools for analyzing MEG data.
+This is a set of Matlab tools for analyzing MEG or EEG data.
 The data we work with is acquired at NYU's MEG lab http://psych.nyu.edu/nellab/meglab.html.
+Or at the NYU's EEG lab usinga 128 channel EGI cap & NetStation software.

 In this repository you can find the following folders: